ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

     I20230215 22:35:19.273571  6307 consensus_service.cpp:218] receive public size:5 primary:1 version:1 from region:1
     I20230215 22:35:19.275673  6288 consensus_service.cpp:218] receive public size:5 primary:1 version:1 from region:1
     ```
-9. At this point, we can try to access the KV service.
+### Access the KV service deployed on distinct machines.

     First, build the KV service tool.

     > bazel build service/tools/kv/api_tools/kv_service_tools

     Next, create a configuration file for the client.
 This file will allow the client to access the client proxy.
 Note: in our ongoing example, the machine from where you are running all these scripts is going to act as a client.